 In January 2007, it introduced video streaming over the internet and traded at around $25 per share.
 By 2011, shares skyrocketed around the $300 mark only to drop 80% in 2012.
 The drop is greatly attributed to the poorly handled announcement to split its service and the loss of subscribers due to a price hike.
 Its subscriber base, at the start of 2012, was around 25 million.

 It’s the continuing growth in the subscriber base that Netflix executives want investors to focus on.
-Adding in their letter to investors, “We do our best to ignore the volatility in our stock.”
+They added in their letter to investors, “We do our best to ignore the volatility in our stock.”

 During the earnings interview, CEO Reed Hastings noted that if growth is consistent with 2013, at 6 million domestic additions, then the margin expansion can continue to grow at 400 basis points of contribution margin improvement quarter-over-prior-year quarter.